 Update Your Details

-If you have recently married, changed your name, moved house, changed jobs or career, furthered your education or started a new endeavour, we would love to hear from you.
-By updating your details, we are able to keep you informed of upcoming Alumni events and initiatives through our biannual magazine Strive and quarterly newsletter The Collegian Connection.
+Collegians who have recently changed surnames, moved house, changed jobs or career, completed further education or started a new endeavour – we would love to hear from you.
+By updating your details, we are able to keep you informed of upcoming Alumni events and initiatives through our quarterly newsletter The Collegian Connection.

 MLC Collegians' Association

-The Association supports MLC and our Alumni through hosting reunions and social and networking events, providing mentoring opportunities and providing bursaries and prizes for current students.
+The Committee supports MLC and our Alumni by hosting social and networking events, providing mentoring opportunities and connections, and offering the Bownes Memorial Bursary for current students.

 Where It All Began